evert/evert.github.com/_posts/2021/2021-04-12-ketting-7-released.md

 request on a collection to add a new member.

-If you also used a `useCollection` hook on the same page to show the collection, that collection will automatically refresh on the server.
+If you also used a `useCollection` hook on the same page to show the collection, that collection will automatically refresh it's own list.

 The _first_ fetch of `useCollection` will include a `Prefer-Transclude` HTTP header, telling the user to (ideally) embed every item of the collection in